darrenliew96/gamepi20_drivers/README.md

 Finally after the reboot setup the controller via the initial input configuration.

 Short press the button to save input, Long press a button to skip

+## Troubleshoot if there is no sound

+Be sure to change the audio device to PCM in `Main Menu > Sound Settings` in RetroPie as alsamixer is slowly depreciated